-The University's locations in Evanston, the first suburb north of Chicago, and in Chicago provide outstanding intellectual, professional, social, and cultural opportunities in beautiful settings on the shore of Lake Michigan.
+The University's locations in Evanston, the first suburb north of Chicago, and in Chicago offer outstanding intellectual, professional, social, and cultural opportunities in beautiful settings on the shore of Lake Michigan.
+A new campus in Doha, the capital of Qatar, provides an inviting educational environment for students from the Middle East and beyond.